zhillan-arf/miika/README.md

 # miika
 The place to tell your worries.

-To run inference.py, you need at leadt 6 GB of GPU RAM.
+To run inference.py, you need at least 6 GB of GPU RAM.